 03 – Exclusive New York store Saks Fifth Avenue reveals it is suing soul legend Aretha Franklin for $263,000 in unpaid bills.

-11 – Bosnian Serbs march into Srebrenica, forcing Dutch UN peacekeepers to leave, and precipitating the massacre of 7,000 Muslim men.
+11 – Bosnian Serbs march into the United Nations “safe area” of Srebrenica, forcing Dutch UN peacekeepers to leave, and precipitating the massacre of 7,000 Muslim men in what has been described as the worst atrocity in Europe since World War II.

 12 – A heat wave kills 733 people, most of them elderly, in one weekend in Chicago.